open-wc/open-wc/docs/faq/component-libraries.md

   Vaadin has a comprehensive set of beautifully crafted, performant, and adaptable UI components for modern mobile-first Web apps.
 They are the ideal building blocks for Progressive Web Applications.
 - [Weightless](https://weightless.dev/)

-  This light weight component library featuring a wide array of design concepts surfaces a good amount of cusomizability via a thorough component and CSS Custom Property APIs at an all in size investment [just short of 30KB](https://bundlephobia.com/result?p=weightless@0.0.34).
+  A lightweight component library featuring a wide array of design concepts.
+It surfaces a good amount of customizability via comprehensive component and CSS Custom Property APIs with a small footprint, [just short of 30KB](https://bundlephobia.com/result?p=weightless@0.0.34).
 - [Wired Elements](https://wiredjs.com/)

   A set of common UI elements with a hand-drawn, sketchy look.
 These can be used for wireframes, mockups, or just the fun hand-drawn look.